 What will be studied in Year 9

-In Geography lessons, students focus on Russia, World Development, Weather and Globalisation, and focus on Extreme Environments with a focus on increasing knowledge of issues at a local, national and global scale, as well as developing the core geographical skills of research, data presentation and analysis.
+In Geography lessons, students focus on Russia, World Development, Weather and Globalisation, and study Extreme Environments with the aim of increasing knowledge of issues at a local, national and global scale, as well as developing the core geographical skills of research, data presentation and analysis.

-In History lessons, the focus is on the 20th Century and its significance for the modern world.
+In History lessons, students study the 20th Century and its significance for the modern world.
 This includes the potential positives and negatives of warfare on humanity, and the clash of democracy and dictatorship as ideologies.
 The focus is on understanding and evaluating cause and effect and the relationship between individuals and greater society.

 The Year 9 RE course is based on three core issues: 'Has Science got all of the answers?', 'Why is there evil and suffering in the world?' and ‘Moral Issues'.
 Students are encouraged to increase their knowledge and understanding of the world and its people, as well as reflecting upon their own lifestyles, beliefs and opinions.